-Density and specific gravity are bulk properties that are independent of direction and are typically uniform within a mass of material.
-While under ideal circumstances these properties are the same for two gems of the same species and variety, this is not always the case in the gem world.
-In actuality, the density of a mineral varies widely, even within a single crystal, due to the presence of impurities, cracks, and bubbles.
-Density is a useful parameter in gem identification, so the problems in its determination should be well understood.
+Gemstone density or specific gravity are bulk properties independent of direction and typically uniform within a mass of material.
+Under ideal circumstances, two gems of the same species and variety have the same density.
+However, nature rarely obliges.
+In the real world, mineral density varies widely, even within a single crystal, due to impurities, cracks, and bubbles.
+Nevertheless, density is a useful parameter in gem identification.
+Therefore, you should understand these variable factors.

 The density of a compound is a function of several factors, including chemical composition and crystal structure.
-For example, consider diamond and graphite, both of which are crystalline forms of the element carbon.
-Diamond has a density of 3.5 because the carbon atoms are tightly packed together in the structure whereas graphite, with a much more loose, open structure, has a density of only 2.2.
+For example, consider diamond and graphite.
+Both are polymorphous crystalline forms of the element carbon (C).
+Since diamond’s structure packs its carbon atoms tightly, it has a density of 3.5.
+Graphite has a much looser, open structure.
+So, it has a density of only 2.2.

-The density of minerals within a solid solution series may vary linearly with change in composition.
-The effect of chemical substitution is seen dramatically in the case of the orthorhombic carbonate minerals aragonite and cerussite.
-Aragonite is CaCO3 and has a specific gravity of 2.95; cerussite, with the same structure, is composed of PbCO3 and has a specific gravity of 6.55!
-This clearly shows the role of lead versus calcium in the structure.
+The density of minerals within a solid solution series may vary linearly with composition change.
+You can see chemical substitution’s effect quite dramatically in the example of the orthorhombic carbonate minerals aragonite and cerussite.
+Aragonite is CaCO3 and has a specific gravity of 2.95.
+Cerussite has the same crystal structure as aragonite.
+However, it has a chemical composition of PbCO3 and a specific gravity of 6.55!
+This clearly shows the role of lead (Pb) versus calcium (Ca) in the structure.

-Specific gravities are usually measured with heavy liquids.
-A liquid is prepared, such as a mixture of bromoform and toluene, to have a specific density value.
-An unknown material dropped into the liquid may sink, float, or remain suspended in one place within the liquid.
-If the material sinks, it is denser than the liquid, and if it floats it is less dense.
-If it remains at one level it has the same density as the liquid.
-Very accurate measurements of specific gravity can be made by changing the density of a column of liquid through temperature variations and suspending density standards in the column.
+Gemologists usually measure specific gravity with heavy liquids.
+They prepare a liquid, such as a mixture of bromoform and toluene, to have a particular density value.
+When an unknown material is dropped into the liquid, it may sink, float, or remain suspended in place.
+If the material sinks, it has greater density than the liquid.
+If it floats, it has less density than the liquid.
+Should it remain suspended at one level, it has the same density as the liquid.
+You can take very accurate specific gravity measurements by changing the density of a column of liquid through temperature variations.
+In addition, you can suspend density standards in the column.

-An alternative method of measurement is the use of so-called torsion balances, such as the Hanneman balance and the Berman balance used by mineralogists.
-These devices are designed to weigh a sample first in air and then suspended in a liquid, such as water or toluene.
-The weights in both media can be measured quite accurately and specific gravities can sometimes be reported to two decimal places.
+As an alternative method, you can use so-called torsion balances, such as the Hanneman balance or a Berman scale.
+First, weigh your sample in air.
+Then, weigh it suspended in a liquid, such as water or toluene.
+You can measure the weights in both media quite accurately, sometimes reporting specific gravities to two decimal places.